Spanish NIE’s and Visas

 We Help You Get a Spanish NIE or Visa

 This is a tax ID number for non-Spanish citizens.
-It connects them to the Spanish government and is required to do almost anything in Spain: hire internet service, utilities, buy property, accept a job, etc.
+It connects them to the Spanish government and is required to do several things in Spain: hire internet service, utilities, buy property, accept a job, etc.

-This allows a citizen of a Non-EU country to live in Spain legally.
+This allows a citizen of a Non-European Union country to live in Spain legally.
 Some also allow them to work.
 Citizens of an EU country already have these rights and do not need an Immigrant Visa.

 NIE’s – Two Types